 - Would you recommend the course to others?

-Once you have collected all the data, it’s crucial that you act on it where appropriate, delivering constructive changes based on feedback and suggestions from your learners.
+Once you have all the data, you need to act on it where possible and deliver changes based on feedback and suggestions from your learners.

 Kirkpatrick Level 2 Evaluation Examples